Hersonissos: Between Traces Of The Past And Modern Adventure / Travel Guide

 Hersonissos has a rich history that dates back to ancient times.
 The town was known as Cherronesos or Chersonesos during the Minoan period, in the Bronze Age.
 Excavations have revealed ceramics and habitation markings in Hersonissos and the surrounding areas, providing evidence of ancient settlements.
 The town flourished during various historical periods, leaving behind remnants of its past.

-During the Roman era, Hersonissos had a famous aqueduct and a Roman theater, showcasing the influence of Roman architecture and culture.
-Located on the waterfront road, the Sarakino Fountain, dating back to the 2nd century, has an impressive mosaic decoration depicting fishing scenes.
 The ruins of Early Christian basilicas from the 6th century and a Hellenistic cemetery can also be found in the area, offering visitors a glimpse into the town's ancient past.

 The Venetians occupied Hersonissos from the 13th century until the 17th century.
 They referred to the peak of Hersonissos as "Bene Veto," meaning "nice view" due to its stunning panoramic region vistas.
 The Venetian presence has left a lasting imprint on the architecture and culture of Hersonissos.
 Even today, remnants of buildings from that time can be seen in the area.